by Cat, 2014 (Photo, right, by Cat)

 - Then drain into a colander.

-- 20 minutes before meat is done, tuck veggies around the meat, to cook them.
+- 20 minutes before meat is done, tuck veggies around the meat, to finish cooking them.
 Alternately, you can steam or simmer the veggies in boiled water instead of with the brisket.

 - Remove veggies and meat, and prepare to serve (see below).